CHAMPION316/Raiders_Fan_Quiz_Game/README.md

     <img src="readme-files/questions.jpg">

 - The Question Section
-    - Whether you choose the correct or wrong answer the options will highlight afterward to reveal the one and only correct answer in it's own unique color while the others all change to their own same color to reveal the wrong answers.
+    - Whether you choose the correct or wrong answer the options will highlight after clicking to reveal the one and only correct answer in it's own unique color while the others all change to their own same color to reveal the wrong answers.
 <img src="readme-files/correct-incorrect.jpg">

 - The Score Area